section-engineering-education/engineering-education/content/articles/how-to-use-a-local-dns-resolver-to-redirect-all-dns-requests/index.md

 Even though some devices (such as Smart TVs) should be automatically configured to use the local DNS server provided by the DHCP service, some devices will attempt to use Google's DNS servers or other public DNS servers (possibly to circumvent ad blockers and to gather valuable data on DNS requests made by your device).
 The approach described above will not work for devices that only use alternative/hard-coded DNS servers if the machine refuses to use the preset DNS servers.

 ### Creating a DNS Redirection NAT Port Forward Rule
 Implementing a basic NAT port forward rule to reroute DNS requests from a certain network is possible.
 Port forwarding rules are often used to allow traffic from an outside network on the Internet to access various services housed on your network, but they can be used on internal network interfaces as well.
-This means that if you unintentionally write a rule that prevents access to the web interface, you won't lose access to the web interface, as you'll notice on the `Firewall: NAT: Port Forward` page.
+In fact on the `Firewall: NAT: Port Forward` page on our `OPNsense software` , you will see that the default anti-lockout rule is applied to the LAN interface so that you do not lose access to the web interface should you accidentally create a rule which blocks access.

 Click the `Add` button on the `Firewall > NAT > Port Forward` page.
 As illustrated in the screenshot below, you'll want to alter the following settings: